 - Lowrance HDS Pro 9 (bow)

-- Lowrance ActiveTarget transducer
+- Lowrance ActiveTarget transducer (networked into the system)

-What's NOT on this circuit: livewells, bilge pumps, navigation lights, aerators, USB chargers.
+What is NOT on this circuit: livewells, bilge pumps, navigation lights, aerators, USB chargers.
 Nothing with a motor.
 Nothing that cycles on and off.
 This battery powers screens and transducers only.

 Starting/Accessory: Lead-Acid Cranking Battery